jenkinsci/atlassian-jira-software-cloud-plugin/README.md

 This will send a "success" or "failure" build event to all configured Jira Cloud sites after the `Build` stage has finished successfully or with an error.

-By default, the branch name to extract Jira issue keys from is retrieved from the Jenkins API, however you can specify it yourself.
+The Jenkins plugin will automatically extract Jira issue keys from the branch name.

 You can also specify a Jira site URL to instruct the plugin to send the build event to only this Jira site instead of to all configured Jira sites: